 Natural Language Processing and Traceability in Software Artifacts

-An IPA online course day will take place Thursday, September 9th 2021, starting at 10:00.
+An IPA online course day will take place Monday, September 27th 2021, starting at 10:00.
+(Due to circumstances, this course day has been postponed from September 9th to September 27th.)

 The course day will be on Natural Language Processing and Traceability in Software Artifacts, and be presented by Andrea Capiluppi.